CS-433/ml-project-2-ai-ron-team/README.md

 To Create Our ML models , run the following files

-(The preprocessing Steps are stored in 'Files/After_Feature_Engineering' so you can directly run the notebooks if you want to rerun the 3 Data_Pre_Processing/Split_the_data/Feature_Engineeringyou have to create the following folders :
+(The preprocessing Steps are stored in 'Files/After_Feature_Engineering' so you can directly run the notebooks)
-  'Files/After_Feature_Engineering' and 'Files/Before_Feature_Engineering')

 ```
 python3 Data_Pre_Processing.py                  :(The output of Data_pre_Processing is already stored in Files/Before_Feature_Engineering)